mrossinek/cobib/src/cobib/man/cobib-man.7.md

 * `I_importers` in `.7`: for *cobib-importers(7)*
 * `P_parsers` in `.7`: for *cobib-parsers(7)*

-Concrete examples of these cases are provided in the `cobib_dummy` [plugin](https://gitlab.com/cobib/cobib/-/tree/master/plugin/).
+Concrete examples of these cases are provided in the [plugin template](https://gitlab.com/cobib/templates/cobib-plugin-template).

 In rare cases, a single man-page might fit into more than one category, in which case multiple `PRIO_HEADER`s can be defined, for example like so:
 ```toml